yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 //=> one random element from the array will print out
 ```

 Instead of calling `students[0]` or `students[7]`, we called `students[random]`.
-Since we know that `random` is a variable that stores an Integer, the Integer it stores is substituted in for the variable name `random`, then the array looks for the element in that index.
+Since we know that `random` is a variable that stores an Integer, the Integer it stores is substituted in for the variable name `random`, and then the array looks for the element in that index.

 <div class="try-it">
   <h2>Turn & Talk</h2>